Kylecon15/Numerical_Methods_Algorithms/README.md

 #### LU Factorization
 * Determines the LU Factorization of a square matrix by using partial pivoting and decomposition to find the lower and upper triangular matrices
 #### Prime #'s
+* Determines all prime numbers between a given array
 #### Simpsons Method